jgensler8/ML-Yelp-Dataset-Challenge/README.md

 ### Running the application

 ```
-# /usr/local/spark/bin/spark-submit --class "SimpleApp" /tmp/scala-2.10/simple-project_2.10-1.0.jar
+# usr/local/spark/bin/spark-submit --class "SimpleApp" /tmp/scala-2.10/ML-UIC-assembly-1.0.jar --help
 ```
+This will show you the current tasks available.
+As of this commit, we have --stage1 and --stage2A working.

-We also have the liberty to recompile our Scala program and not have to restart the container.
+We also have the liberty to recompile/rebuilt our Scala mega-.jar and not have to restart the container.

+Another note, `sbt package` builds a "lower case" version of our assembly "ml-uic_2.10-1.0.jar"

 ## Detailed Solution